sarangzambare/object-detection/README.md

-# object-detection using custom filtering for the YOLOv2 model, with COCO - classes.
+# Object-detection using custom filtering for the YOLOv2 model, with COCO - classes.

 YOLOv2 (You only look once) is one of the most popular algorithms for object detection.
 As the name implies, the predictions of objects, and their bounding boxes are calculated as a **single forward pass** through the convolutional neural network, making it suitable for **real time** object detection.